 I guess that’s what I like most about coming home for Easter – just hanging out.
 When you live 800km away from your nearest and dearest, the phone calls tend to be about the major things in life.
-The thing I like best about coming home for Easter is that you get to experience the everyday things.
+The thing I like best about coming home for Easter is that you get to experience everyday things.

 For example, I learned this trip that my now seven-year-old nephew absolutely loves his fart joke book.
 As he read countless jokes out to me, I remembered how much I used to love fart jokes also.
 Hey, I still laugh at fart jokes now.
-One of my all time favourite jokes is Bette Midler’s joke…
+One of my all-time favourite jokes is Bette Midler’s joke…

 I was sitting on the ferris wheel with my boyfriend Ernie and he said to me “did you just fart”?
 I said to him, “Of course I did Ernie.
 Do you think I always smell like this?”

 I guess it must be part of the humour gene that only resides on the y-chromosome.
-I also learned this trip that my nephew believes his nan should go on Master Chef, and could win solely on the basis of her home-made sausage rolls.
+I also learned this trip that my nephew believes his nan should go on Master Chef, and could win solely on the basis of her homemade sausage rolls.

 It’s also nice to be home as my niece awaits the birth of her first child.
 As she awaits the birth, her partner has been working for the City Council on the construction of some new roundabouts.
-If you’ve ever been through Lismore, you’ll know that it’s a city of roundabouts, but apparenytly that hasn’t stopped motorists stopping their cars and getting out to abuse the council workers working on the construction of these new ones.
+If you’ve ever been through Lismore, you’ll know that it’s a city of roundabouts, but apparently, that hasn’t stopped motorists from stopping their cars and getting out to abuse the council workers working on the construction of these new ones.
 That’s such a Lismore story.

 It’s nice to be home.